futel/twilio-sip-server/README-deploy.md

 ## Create Application Resources (TwiML apps)

-We create an Application Resource for stage and prod.
+We create one Application Resource each for stage and prod.

 Have the DigitalOcean Function URLs for incoming calls for stage and prod as described in dialplan-functions README-deploy, e.g.